-- 39. On April 8, 2022, Defendant Kay Ivey signed the Act into law, and the Act is scheduled to become effective on May 8, 2022. - 40.
+- 37. On April 8, 2022, Governor Kay Ivey signed the Act into law.
+The Act became effective on May 8, 2022, and remained in effect until this Court granted Plaintiffs' Motion for Preliminary Injunction on May 13, 2022.
+See Doc.
+107. - 38.
 The Act prevents parents from consenting to, and healthcare professionals from providing, well-established medically necessary care.
-The Act also applies to any individual who "cause[s]" such care to be provided to a transgender minor. - 41.
+The Act also applies to any individual who "cause[s]" such care to be provided to a transgender minor. - 39.
 Specifically, subsection 4(a) of the Act provides that: